 It’s tax time.
 You’re a parent who has just taken out your first loan for your child’s college education.
 Or, perhaps it’s tax time and you’re filing for the first time as a parent with student loans in repayment.
 That means you need to learn about financial aid and taxes.

-We could spend time outlining other specific situations in which a parent might find themselves in unfamiliar waters relating to student loans and taxes—but we won’t waste your time.
+We could spend time outlining other examples of parents treading unfamiliar waters regarding student loans and taxes.
+But we won’t waste your time.

 Regardless of your specific situation, we welcome you.
 Try not to be overwhelmed.

-Each year, millions of new students enroll in college, and within that group, a majority will take out some form of student loan financing for the first time.
-That’s why, as recently as 2018, around 44.2 million borrowers in the United States owed over $1.5 trillion in student loans.
+Each year, millions of new students enroll in college.
+In that group, a majority will take out some form of student loan financing for the first time.
+That’s why, as recently as 2018, 44.2 million borrowers in the United States owed over $1.5 trillion in student loans.
 That’s right.
 Trillion, with a T.

 Well, we’re here to help.
 If you’re wondering what FAFSA has to do with your taxes—and what you might be able to expect on your return this year—we’re ready to ensure you have a crystal clear picture.
-We’re going to walk you through the biggest impacts to remember when filing for financial aid or getting ready to repay student loans.
+We’re going to walk you through what to remember when filing for financial aid or repaying student loans.